Statistics and Definitions

 Title IX statistics:

-- 1 in 5 women are sexually assaulted while in college
+- One in five women are sexually assaulted while in college

-- 1 in 16 men are sexually assaulted while in college
+- One in 16 men are sexually assaulted while in college

 - College students are the most vulnerable to sexual violence during the first few weeks of the first and second year

 - About 60% of on-campus rapes occur in the residence of the victim; 31% in another residence; and 9% in fraternity houses